mediamicroservices/mm/README.md

 mmconfig only has to be run once to create the configuration file, variables will be stored and can be changed by re-running mmconfig.

-if you prefer to edit in the terminal, simply run mmconfig and follow the directions on screen. this option allows for you to also choose to edit the config file in nano or TextMate.
+If you prefer to edit in the terminal, simply run mmconfig and follow the directions on screen. this option allows for you to also choose to edit the config file in nano or TextMate.
 <img src="https://raw.githubusercontent.com/mediamicroservices/mm/master/Resources/mmconfig_cli_small.png">

-#### variable explanations
+#### Variable explanations

-**1. edit config file in nano** choose this option to edit the config file using [nano](http://www.nano-editor.org/)
+**1. edit config file in nano**
+Choose this option to edit the config file using [nano](http://www.nano-editor.org/)

-**2. edit config file in TextMate** choose this option to edit the config file using [TextMate](http://macromates.com/)
+**2. edit config file in TextMate**
+Choose this option to edit the config file using [TextMate](http://macromates.com/)

 **3. OUTDIR_INGESTFILE**
-set this variable to the processing directory. it is directory where your package will be created, and if you do not choose to deliver the package to AIP_STORAGE, this is where the completed package will remain.
+Set this variable to the processing directory. it is directory where your package will be created, and if you do not choose to deliver the package to AIP_STORAGE, this is where the completed package will remain.

 **4. OUTDIR_INGESTXDCAM**
-set this variable to the processing directory for xdcam files that are processed using using the mediamicroservices xdcamingest.
+Set this variable to the processing directory for xdcam files that are processed using using the mediamicroservices xdcamingest.

 **5. OUTDIR_PAPER**
-set this variable to the processing directory when using the paperingest script.
+Set this variable to the processing directory when using the paperingest script.

 **6. AIP_STORAGE**
-set this variable to the directory where the archival information package is delivered.
+Set this variable to the directory where the archival information package is delivered.

 **7. PODCASTDELIVER**
-set this variable to the directory where your podcast access copy is delivered.
+Set this variable to the directory where your podcast access copy is delivered.

 **8. YOUTUBEDELIVER**
-set this variable to the directory where your youtube access copy is delivered.
+Set this variable to the directory where your youtube access copy is delivered.

 **9. TMPDIR**
-set this variable to a temporary directory. it is used in the uploadomneon microservice as a temporary place for a file to live before it is uploaded to the omneon server.
+Set this variable to a temporary directory. it is used in the uploadomneon microservice as a temporary place for a file to live before it is uploaded to the omneon server.

 **10. REGEX4PODCAST**
-this varible holds regular expressions that are queried when makepodcast is run, in order to determine if a file qualifies for podcast creation.
+This varible holds regular expressions that are queried when makepodcast is run, in order to determine if a file qualifies for podcast creation.
 If you want all of your files to qualify for podcast creation, enter a "." which matches (almost) any character.
 Learn more about [regex](https://en.wikipedia.org/wiki/Regular_expression).

 **11. DVDLABELPREFIX**
-this variable is for adding a set prefix to the filename for DVDs in makedvd.
+This variable is for adding a set prefix to the filename for DVDs in makedvd.
 You may leave this variable blank if you do not want to have a prefix uniformly assigned.

 **12. OMNEONIP**
-this variable sets the IP address for delivery of files to the omneon server in uploadomneon and ingestfile. this variable can be set to the IP address of any server that you'd like to have the broadcast copy of your files delivered to.
+This variable sets the IP address for delivery of files to the omneon server in uploadomneon and ingestfile. this variable can be set to the IP address of any server that you'd like to have the broadcast copy of your files delivered to.

 **13. OMNEONPATH**
-this variable is the file path to the specific directory you'd like assets to be delivered to on the omneon server.
+This variable is the file path to the specific directory you'd like assets to be delivered to on the omneon server.

 **14. CUSTOM_LOG_DIR**
-this variable is the directory that stores processing logs for all of the media microservices, and is used when the `_log` function is called.
+This variable is the directory that stores processing logs for all of the media microservices, and is used when the `_log` function is called.
 Consider creating a directory called mmlogs in your documents directory, and assigning it to this variable.

 **15. LTO_INDEX_DIR**
-this variable is the directory that stores the .schema files created when LTOs are mounted and written to.
+This variable is the directory that stores the .schema files created when LTOs are mounted and written to.
 If you are not using LTO in your workflow, you do not need to create this variable.
 If you do use LTO in your workflow, consider creating a directory called LTO Indexes, to be housed in your documents directory, and assigning it to this variable.

 **16. LOCAL_MM_DIR**
-this variable is the directory that stores mediamicroservices scripts locally.
+This variable is the directory that stores mediamicroservices scripts locally.

 **17. EMAIL_FROM**
-this variable is the email address that notifications will be sent from once processes have been completed.
+This variable is the email address that notifications will be sent from once processes have been completed.
 You may leave this variable blank if you do not want any notification emails sent once actions have been performed on files.

 **18. MAKEYOUTUBE_DELIVERY_EMAIL_TO**
 this variable is the email address (or addresses) that notifications will be sent to once makeyoutube has been run on a file.